Maryland and Delaware

 Aside from baby bats, there is also the issue of injured or lost bats that may be left behind when the group leaves for the night.
 They can also cause more complications further down the line, similar to the baby bats.
 In addition, bats remember good roosting spots, and thus are likely to return next year.
 If all entry holes are not properly closed up during this time, then you’ll be back at square one.

-Again, killing or attempting to trap the bats is a crime and will result in criminal prosecution.
+Again, killing, poisoning or attempting to trap the bats is a crime and will result in criminal prosecution.

 Sussex County Animal Removal: Bethany Beach, Bethel, Blades, Bridgeville, Dagsboro, Delmar, Dewey Beach, Ellendale, Fenwick Island, Frankford, Georgetown, Greenwood, Henlopen Acres, Laurel, Lewes, Long Neck, Milford, Millsboro, Millville, Milton, Ocean View, Rehoboth Beach, Seaford, Selbyville, Slaughter Beach, South Bethany

 Kent County Animal Removal: Bowers, Camden, Cheswold, Clayton, Dover, Farmington, Felton, Frederica, Harrington, Hartly, Houston, Kenton, Leipsic, Little Creek, Magnolia, Milford, Smyrna, Viola, Woodside, Wyoming